Grilled Flank Steak

 Simple flank steak marinades

-• Herb garlic – Mix 1/4 cup olive oil, 4 cloves smashed garlic, 1 tablespoon whole black peppercorns, 1 teaspoon fennel seeds, 1/2 cup chopped parsley, 1/2 teaspoon fresh thyme, 2 tablespoons soy sauce, 1 1/2 teaspoons salt.
-Marinate for at least 6 hours.
+• Herb garlic: 1/4 cup olive oil, 4 cloves smashed garlic, 1 tablespoon whole black peppercorns, 1 teaspoon fennel seeds, 1/2 cup chopped parsley, 1/2 teaspoon fresh thyme, 2 tablespoons soy sauce, 1 1/2 teaspoons salt.
+I marinate at least 6 hours with this one.

-• Steak sauce – Make your own A-1 steak sauce by adding 1/2 cup Worcestershire sauce, 1/4 cup soy sauce, 3 tablespoons brown sugar free sweetener, 2 cloves smashed garlic, 2 tablespoons Dijon mustard, 2 tablespoons tomato paste, 1/2 cup avocado or neutral oil.
-Marinate for at least an hour.
+• Homemade steak sauce: My version of A-1.
+Combine 1/2 cup Worcestershire sauce, 1/4 cup soy sauce, 3 tablespoons brown sugar-free sweetener, 2 cloves smashed garlic, 2 tablespoons Dijon mustard, 2 tablespoons tomato paste, 1/2 cup avocado oil.
+Even an hour of marinating gives good flavor.

 Recipes that use flank steak